 SCREEN: Image acquisition interface showing the field of view saved at rest.

-SCREEN: Applying low vacuum stretch at negative 20 millibar.
+Talent pressing the ON button of the vacuum controller to apply low vacuum stretch at negative 20 millibar.

+SCREEN: Cell moving out of the focused field of view

 SCREEN: Adjusting focus in the z-plane and moving the stage in x-y to realign the imaged region.

+SCREEN: Acquire the image of the stretched beads.

+SCREEN: Go to the saved position at rest

+SCREEN: destretch beads and refocus in z.
+The image of the beads after detretchech can be recorded again and is expected to match the initial image taken before stretch.

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20593648